 innovations and new businesses good-bye.
 Make no mistake about it

 this is a bill by and for big business, who wants relaxed pollution standards.
+It creates a field day for lawyers, and not just public interest lawyers.

 We'll be seeing companies and farmers and developers suing each other, or